GoogleCloudPlatform/terraform-genai-doc-summarization/README.md

 ## Architecture
 ![Document Summarization using Generative AI](https://www.gstatic.com/pantheon/images/solutions/gen_ai_document_summarization_architecture_v1.svg)

-- Uploading a new document triggers the webhook Cloud Function.
+- User uploads a new document triggering the webhook Cloud Function.
 - Document AI extracts the text from the document file.
 - A Vertex AI Large Language Model summarizes the document text.
 - The document summaries are stored in BigQuery.